+(d) Refinancing Fee:

+In the event a company with an active Agency project seeks to refinance a project and formally requests mortgage tax relief from the Agency fee is 0.25% of the refinanced amount.

-3. AGENCY COUNSEL FEE:
+3. AGENCY COUNSEL FEE/CONSULTANT REVIEW FEE:

-(a) An initial escrow fee of $5,000 is required to be remitted to the Agency, to be used for Agency Counsel’s work and advice to the Agency concerning the Application.
-All attorney fees and disbursements charged to this escrow will be supported by an invoice detailing the description of the work, the time spent, and disbursements made.
+(a) All applicants are responsible for payment of all application review fees and costs and expenses incurred by the Agency and its consultants (e,g., attorneys, accountants) in connection with its application or project, regardless of whether or not an approval is received and/or the transaction ultimately closes.
+Such application review fees include, but are not limited to, fees and costs of the Agency’s attorneys, accountants, and other consultants as well as publication costs, copying costs, SEQRA compliance, public hearing costs, stenographer costs, etc. The Agency will create an escrow account for attorney and other consultant related fees for the review of project application and the administrative costs associated with the project.
+Any unused funds on deposit with the Agency will be returned to the company upon project completion.
+An initial escrow fee of $5,000 is required to be remitted to the Agency (or $10,000 for bond applications), to be used for Agency’s attorneys and other consultants’ work and advice to the Agency concerning the Application.
+All attorney and consultant fees and disbursements charged to this escrow will be supported by an invoice detailing the description of the work, the time spent, and disbursements made.
 Such invoices are subject to audit by the Agency.
-If the amount of this escrow falls below 50% of the initial escrow amount, the Applicant must replenish the escrow to the full $5,000.00.
+If the amount of this escrow falls below 50% of the initial escrow amount, the Applicant must replenish the escrow to the full $5,000.00 (or $10,000 for bond applications).
 If the escrow is not replenished when requested by the Agency, the Agency may suspend further action on the Application until replenishment has occurred.
 All escrowed monies unused at the end of the Application process shall be returned to the Applicant.

+3. FEE FOR LOCAL LABOR MONITORING:

+The Agency uses a third-party firm(s) to monitor and audit compliance with its Local Labor Policy, the cost of which is made by the Applicant at closing in advance for future audits and held in a non-interest bearing escrow account by the Agency until all such audits are completed.
+Local Labor Compliance Monitoring pursuant to the Agency’s Local Labor Policy begins on the date the Agency grants benefits and continues throughout construction.
+Any unused funds on deposit with the Agency will be returned to the company upon construction completion.

 SUMMARY OF PROJECT